flebel/django-bixi/README.rst

-Django app for managing the Bixi public bicycle sharing system's data from within Django projects.
+Django app for managing data from the Bixi public bicycle sharing system.

 It supports multiple cities out of the box.